Apple Plans To Create 20,000 Jobs And Build New Campus

 Apple also announced that it plans to invest $30 billion in capital spending in the U.S. over the next five years, by creating 20,000 new jobs and building a new campus.

-The announcement of a new campus comes after Amazon made a big splash by promising to build a second headquarter somewhere in the country, for which cities have been competing to be the next location.
+The announcement of a new campus comes after Amazon made a big splash by promising to build a second headquarters somewhere in the country, for which cities have been competing to be the next location.

 Apple hasn't announced where it will build its new campus, but it is expected to house the technical support staff there who speak with customers in the U.S.